-Stolen Horizon Air plane ‘a serious breach,’ could point to flaws in airport security, expert says
+Stolen Horizon Air plane ‘a serious breach,’ raises questions about airport security

 While a ramp agent wouldn’t ordinarily know how to do that, it wouldn’t be that hard to figure out, according to the Horizon Air pilot.

-Investigators are still trying to piece together what route he traversed during his take off from the congested airport.
+Investigators are still trying to piece together what route he traversed during his takeoff from the congested airport.

-Asked how the man got the aircraft from the taxiway to a runway, Beck, of Horizon Air, declined to speculate.
+Asked how the man got the aircraft from the taxiway to a runway, Horizon Air CEO Beck declined to speculate.

 Normal procedures call for a flight crew to request clearance to push back the aircraft, and there would be communications with ground control all the way out to the runway.
-Then, the crew would be turned over to the to the tower for clearance take off.
+Then, the crew would be turned over to the tower for clearance takeoff.

 This was a much more chaotic process.